 Now that we’ve got that sorted out, let’s take a look at 5 of my favorite homebrewing books.

-Like many home brewers out there, How to Brew was the second book I purchased after Charlie Papazian’s seminal work.
-What I love about this particular book is that many of the techniques and equipment recommendations come from of years of trial and error and honing in on what works best.
+Like many homebrewers out there, How to Brew was the second book I purchased after Charlie Papazian’s seminal work.
+What I love about this particular book is that many of the techniques and equipment recommendations come from years of trial and error and honing in on what works best.
 In many ways, this is the best basic book out there in that it is written in a very linear fashion.
-You can begin with extract beers, and then move onto using specialty grains in addition to extract, then graduate to all grain brewing while incorporating your own recipes and personal beer style.
+You can begin with extract beers and then move onto using specialty grains in addition to extract, then graduate to all-grain brewing while incorporating your own recipes and personal beer style.
 This book can take you on the brewing journey and provide all the information you need along the way.

-Hopefully you found something on our list that looks interesting as we tried to include something for everyone.
-If me missed your favorite book, let us know in the comments!
+Hopefully, you found something on our list that looks interesting as we tried to include something for everyone.
+If we missed your favorite book, let us know in the comments!